Mikhail B. Pevzner, Ph.D.

 Bio

 Professor Pevzner has been a faculty member at the University of Baltimore's Merrick School of Business since 2013 where he teaches primarily in auditing and financial reporting areas.
+He also teaches economics, finance, and business valuation.
 Professor Pevzner has been a co-holder of Yale Gordon Chair in Teaching Excellence during 2013-16 academic years.
 Prior to coming to Merrick, he was an Assistant Professor of Accounting at George Mason University.

-Professor Pevzner specializes in empirical capital markets/empirical auditing research.
-He is also interested in international finance and accounting issues, in particular, in how cultural dimensions (e.g. trust and civic cooperation) affect investors' perception of accounting information and accounting and finance decision making.
-Since 2007, Professor Pevzner has published 22 research articles in the Journal of Accounting Research, Journal of Financial Economics, Contemporary Accounting Research, Journal of Financial and Quantitative Analysis, Journal of International Business Studies, Auditing: Journal of Practice and Theory, Management Accounting Research, Accounting Horizons, Journal of Accounting and Public Policy, Issues in Accounting Education, Asian-Pacific Journal of Accounting and Economics, The International Journal of Accounting, International Journal of Accounting, Auditing, and Performance Evaluation, and in the Strategic Finance Magazine.
+Professor Pevzner specializes in empirical capital markets/empirical auditing, financial accounting, finance and economics research.
+Since 2007, Professor Pevzner has published 25 research articles in the Journal of Accounting Research, Journal of Financial Economics, Contemporary Accounting Research, Journal of Financial and Quantitative Analysis, Journal of International Business Studies, Auditing: Journal of Practice and Theory, Management Accounting Research, Accounting Horizons, Journal of Accounting and Public Policy, Issues in Accounting Education, Asian-Pacific Journal of Accounting and Economics, The International Journal of Accounting, International Journal of Accounting, Auditing, and Performance Evaluation, and in the Strategic Finance Magazine.

 During 2016-17 academic year, Prof. Pevzner served as a Visiting Academic Fellow at the Professional Practice Group of the Office of Chief Accountant (OCA) in the U.S. Securities and Exchange Commission (SEC).
 While at the SEC, Prof. Pevzner provided assistance with the oversight of the economic analyses of auditing standards proposed by Public Companies Oversight Board, assisted with various internal research projects, and served as OCA's point of contact with the academic and university groups.